 Feeling like home – steps to undertake

 The major thing to be prepared to is that the style of education within the United States is very different from the one you have used to in your home country.
 The thing is when the semester start in US educational facility, students are usually provided with a checklist or syllabus as they call it.
 This document resembles a studying program on each subject for the next semester and allows students to get familiar with types of assignments, such as tests, projects etc. Even though this list is not going to be complete (sometimes sudden quizzes and tests may take place), it is a rather handy tool in order to get yourself prepared in advance for the future assignments.
 Soon you will find out that almost every single professor has his or her own office hours.
 This time is essential for students and special for international ones because it gives them a chance to address professor with almost any questions and issues that students are concerned with.
 Should you as a student have even the smallest questions concerning assignments, term papers etc or in case one falls behind during an adjustment period, taking a well-though advice from the professor is always a correct decision and this is what these office hours exist for.
 Another important matter to solve is to prepare yourself both physically and mentally to live with a roommate.
 It is rather likely that you are going to share your dorm with a roommate.
 It would be both advantageous and convenient to become friends with your room neighbor.
 In order to maintain a fair relationship, you are going to need to establish some ground rules and follow them all the time in order for this arrangement to work out just great!
+It will also help you in your future job.
 Sometimes you might find yourself in a situation where you have absolutely no similar interests and habits with your roommate, however you don’t have to worry here, because this is a truly incredible opportunity for you to become familiar with a completely different person and maybe gain something useful out of this relationship rather than being disappointed and frustrated.
 In order to make this relationship more meaningful and enjoyable.

 Here are some useful tips that may be very handy: